MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

   - `[YomiGivenName <String>]`:
   - `[YomiSurname <String>]`:

-CREATEDOBJECTS <IMicrosoftGraphDirectoryObject\[]>: Directory objects that were created by the user.
+CREATEDOBJECTS <IMicrosoftGraphDirectoryObject[]>: Directory objects that were created by the user.
 Read-only.
 Nullable.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-DEVICEMANAGEMENTTROUBLESHOOTINGEVENTS <IMicrosoftGraphDeviceManagementTroubleshootingEvent1\[]>: The list of troubleshooting events for this user.
+DEVICEMANAGEMENTTROUBLESHOOTINGEVENTS <IMicrosoftGraphDeviceManagementTroubleshootingEvent1[]>: The list of troubleshooting events for this user.
   - `[Id <String>]`:
   - `[CorrelationId <String>]`: Id used for tracing the failure in the service.
   - `[EventDateTime <DateTime?>]`: Time when the event occurred .

-DIRECTREPORTS <IMicrosoftGraphDirectoryObject\[]>: The users and contacts that report to the user.
+DIRECTREPORTS <IMicrosoftGraphDirectoryObject[]>: The users and contacts that report to the user.
 (The users and contacts that have their manager property set to this user.)
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-DRIVE `<IMicrosoftGraphDrive1>`: drive
+DRIVE <IMicrosoftGraphDrive1>: drive
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity